hheisig51/BasicCAD/README.md

 * linear patterns (no shortcut)

 Onshape is awesome.
 I found it really helpful to rename all my sketches.
 It is going to be a GREAT year in engineering.
+(Once again, borrowed this reflection from Mr. Helmstetter's template.)

+My original, poorly written reflection:
+When doing a linear pattern to "duplicate" features in Onshape, I have to remember to change the settings to do a feature pattern.
+Remember this please, future Henry.

 ---